espanso/hub/packages/form-list/0.2.0/README.md

 | --- | --- |
 | gmail | https://gmail.com/ |

 **Separate the two fields with a comma.** Remember to save the file!
-Ensure you retain its UTF-8 encoding.
-Some spreadsheet programs will switch to UTF-8-BOM.
+Ensure you retain its UTF-8 encoding - spreadsheet programs may switch to UTF-8-BOM.

 ## Reuse